cdapio/cdap/docs/loom-docs/source/guide/admin/overview.rst

 clusters that users can spin up.
 An administrator can specify any number of such templates to put into their **Catalog** for users.

-Several concepts central to cluster configuration are supported and customizable in Loom.
+Several concepts central to cluster configuration are definable in Loom.
 These aspects are:

-* **Providers** - These are infrastructure providers (such as Amazon or OpenStack) from which clusters are materialized.
+* **Providers** - Infrastructure providers (such as Amazon or OpenStack) that supply machines.

-* **Hardware types** - These are different configurations of hardware available or supported on the providers' cluster network.
+* **Hardware types** - Type of hardware (such as small, medium, or large) that can be used for the nodes of a cluster.

-* **Image types** - These are the basic disk images installed on the nodes of a cluster.
+* **Image types** - Basic disk images installed on the nodes of a cluster.

-* **Services** - These are comprised of bundled software services that are available on a cluster.
+* **Services** - Bundled software services that can be placed on a cluster.

-Templates are defined through specifying combinations of and constraints to these services.
-Using templates, Loom provides server administrators the ability to create flexible customizations for cluster provisioning.
-But before they can specify or select types of **Templates**, an administrator must create these **Templates**.
-Administrators can do so in two ways: 1):doc:`Admin UI </guide/admin/ui>` and 2):doc:`Web Services REST Cluster API</rest/templates>`.
+* **Cluster Template** - Blueprint describing show hardware, images, and services should be laid out to form a cluster.

+Templates are defined by specifying hardware types, image types, and services that can be used in a cluster, as well as a set of constraints that describes how those hardware types, image types, and services should be laid out in a cluster.
+Templates offer power and flexibility to administrators.
+They can be very rigid and disallow user customization, specifying exactly how services, hardware, and images should be combined on an exact number of nodes.
+They can also be flexible, allowing end users to adjust properties they care about, such as the number of nodes to have in a cluster or the services they want on the cluster.
+Template creation can be done in two ways: 1) :doc:`Admin UI </guide/admin/ui>` and 2) :doc:`Web Services REST Cluster API</rest/templates>`.

-Because the notion of **Templates** is central to the Loom cluster creation, please read the :doc:`Web Services REST Cluster API</rest/templates>` or :doc:`Admin UI </guide/admin/ui>` carefully to design compatible templates with all the constraints and combinations in mind.
+Because the notion of **Templates** is central to the Loom cluster creation, please read the :doc:`Web Services REST Cluster API</rest/templates>` or :doc:`Admin UI </guide/admin/ui>` carefully to design templates that meet your needs.

 .. _provision-templates2: